sisterai/estate-assistant-system/README.md

 Visit the live app on **Vercel** at **[https://estatewise.vercel.app/](https://estatewise.vercel.app/)** and explore the intelligent estate assistant!

-The backend API is also available at: [https://estatewise-backend.vercel.app/](https://estatewise-backend.vercel.app/).
+The backend API is also available **[here](https://estatewise-backend.vercel.app/).**

-Feel free to use the app as a guest or sign up for an account to save your conversations!
+_Feel free to use the app as a guest or sign up for an account to save your conversations!_

 ### Key Technologies Used